 The word APOCALYPSE or ARMAGEDDON is derived from the Greek word apokalupsis (Strong's Concordance #G602).
 In many Bible translations (such as the New King James Translation used for the above verse) this Greek word, which means "disclosure, appearing, manifestation, be revealed, etc." is translated as 'Revelation.'
-Down through history, however, the word's meaning has be altered to refer to the cataclysmic events soon to come upon the earth before the return of Christ that are described in the book of Revelation.
+Down through history, however, Armageddon's meaning has be altered to refer to the cataclysmic events soon to come upon the earth before the return of Christ that are described in the book of Revelation.
 The words, therefore, are another way of referencing the prophetic last book of the Bible.

-In the sixteenth chapter of Revelation the word is used to designate the location of the final, climactic battle between good (Jesus) and evil (the Antichrist) which will occur when Jesus returns to earth (known as the Second Coming - Revelation 16:12-16).
+In the sixteenth chapter of Revelation Armageddon is used to designate the location of the final, climactic battle between good (Jesus) and evil (the Antichrist) which will occur when Jesus returns to earth (known as the Second Coming - Revelation 16:12-16).
 The valley and town of Megiddo belonged to Manasseh, one of the twelve tribes of Israel.
 Megiddo had been originally one of the royal cities of the Canaanites.

 Megiddo, where the term Armageddon is derived, was one of the cities the Israelites, after entering the promised land of Palestine God gave them, were unable to take possession of for a long time.
 Megiddo was eventually taken over and during the reign of King Solomon was rebuilt and fortified (see 1Kings 4:12, 9:15).